uko141/ishii_piano_school/README.md

-# This page was created primarily by ChatGPT
+# This page was created with ChatGPT